 STEP 1 The students brainstorm and choose heroes.
-They can use notes from previous discussions.
+They can use notes from previous discussions in Unit 1.

 STEP 2 The groups do their research.
-Again, they can use materials they have written in exercises.
+Again, they can use materials they have written in exercises in Units 1 and 2.
 Explain what a timeline or historical flow diagram is, that it sets out a summary of events in chronological order.
 Discuss the example given in the Student's Book.
 The students can make a similar timeline using the information they have about their own heroes.

 STEP 3 Students find or draw pictures of their heroes and then design their posters.